hbaptiste/linker/README.md

     have to wait for that function to allow it to move to the next function in the queue.
     That's what the call to $linker.next does!

-    If you are asking yourself again where does the next method comes from, ask no more, buzzword coming through :
+    If you are asking yourself again where does the next method come from; ask no more, buzzword coming through :
     Dependency Injection!

     In other words, the linker knows how to call the adder() function with the right parameter.